RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## 🔒 Security Considerations

-- Backend API server is not reachable from clients
-- Only HTTP (Port 80) is exposed externally
+- Backend API server is not reachable from clients (only HTTP [Port 80] is exposed externally)
 - Nginx acts as a controlled gateway to backend services
 - No database credentials or backend logic are present on this VM